scottfr/SystemsBook/Learning/learning.md

 ~ Exercise

 As in the previous exercise take a few minutes and identify a number of situations you are familiar with which are represented by the model just presented.
-What re the quantities for the stocks and flows in those situations?
+What are the quantities for the stocks and flows in those situations?

 ~ End Exercise